switchdev/pyvailer/README.md

 `thumblist.listVideos()`

+You can also set a parameter for every video item in your instance using the `setAll` function.
+For example, you've used the `addVideo` command a few times and now have five videos in your `thumblist`, but you added them all without specifying the output filetype, and they all defaulted to `png`.
+Using the `setAll` function you can change the parameter of all your video items.

+`thumblist.setAll(ftype='jpg')`

 ### pyvailer Options/Tweaking

 pyvailer generates warning messages through the logging module when things go wrong.
 You can turn this off by setting `PYVAILER_LOGGING` to `False`.